-In the last article I posted a video showing a progressive series of unilateral (single limb) leg exercises, and this week I’ll explain why they feature in my Thai boxer’s strength and conditioning programmes.
+In the previous article I posted a video showing a progressive series of unilateral (single limb) leg exercises, and this week I’ll explain why they feature in my Thai boxer’s strength and conditioning programmes.

 Because We’re Thai Boxers

-In this respect the specific training demand for fighters is entirely different to Power-lifting and Olympic lifting athletes – who compete almost entirely bilaterally on both legs (the split-jerk being an exception).
+In this respect, the specific training demand for fighters is entirely different to Power-lifting and Olympic lifting athletes – who compete almost entirely bilaterally on both legs (the split-jerk being an exception).

-Because Strong on 2-legs ≠ Strong on 1-leg
+Because Strong On 2-Legs ≠ Strong On 1-Leg

 The problem is lack of strength in the muscles stabilising the body (the pelvis and core in particular), their structure collapses before they can apply all that awesome strength – they’re shooting a cannon stood on sand!
 Being strong on two legs but pathetic on one leg is a recipe for disaster for a fighter.

-Because the Body is Supposed to Use Diagonal Patterns
+Because The Body Is Supposed To Use Diagonal Patterns

 Just watch anyone running and notice the opposition of arm and leg.
 Observe the throwing back of the arm during a round kick.
 Athletic movement consistently uses diagonal patterning of the musculature, the serape effect.
 This relates very strongly with single leg training.

-Because the Back is the Weakest Link
+Because The Back Is The Weakest Link

 Bilateral deadlifts and squats are programmed because they develop (hip dominant and knee dominant) lower body strength.
-But, if you watch carefully you’ll notice that a failed rep is caused by collapse of the spine.
+But, if you watch carefully you’ll notice that a failed rep is usually caused by collapse of the spine.

-Because Research Shows a Bilateral Deficit
+Because Research Shows A Bilateral Deficit

 That summarises why I include unilateral leg exercises in Muay Thai strength and conditioning programmes, but remember as always that progression is key (check out the video if you’d like to see my unilateral knee-dominant exercise progressions).